Pwd9000-ML/blog-devto/posts/2021/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 Luckily Azure offers a great deal of flexibility when it comes to defining your own custom roles vs built-in roles.
 This is where [Custom Role Definitions](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions) comes into play.

-Today we will look at how we can utilize Github actions in creating and also maintaining our Azure (RBAC) custom role definitions from a Github repository through source control and automatically publishing those changes in Azure through a Github actions workflow without much effort.
+Today we will look at how we can utilize GitHub actions in creating and also maintaining our Azure (RBAC) custom role definitions from a GitHub repository through source control and automatically publishing those changes in Azure through a GitHub actions workflow without much effort.
 If you are still a bit unclear on what Azure RBAC is, or wanted more information have a look at the [Microsoft Docs](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview).

 ### Protecting secrets in github

-Before we start using Github actions in this tutorial we will need the ability to authenticate to Azure.
-We will first create an `'Azure AD App & Service Principal'` giving the identity we create the relevant permissions to maintain custom RBAC roles and then store this identity credential as an encrypted [Github Secret](https://docs.github.com/en/actions/reference/encrypted-secrets) called `'AZURE_CREDENTIALS'` to use in our actions workflow to authenticate to Azure.
+Before we start using GitHub actions in this tutorial we will need the ability to authenticate to Azure.
+We will first create an `'Azure AD App & Service Principal'` giving the identity we create the relevant permissions to maintain custom RBAC roles and then store this identity credential as an encrypted [GitHub Secret](https://docs.github.com/en/actions/reference/encrypted-secrets) called `'AZURE_CREDENTIALS'` to use in our actions workflow to authenticate to Azure.

 ### Create an Azure AD App & Service Principal